yangxvlin/Roo-compiler/Roo/README.txt

 or
     Roo -a io.roo

+To run semantic Analyser, do

+    Roo -n <file>  will do semantic analysis, but no code generation

+To run code generation, do

+    Roo <file>  will do the full compilation and output an Oz target program

 (the parser is written so that it understands command-line arguments;
 the -a option causes an AST to be output; the -p option is for pretty-printing.)